cockroachdb/docs/src/current/v24.3/wal-failover.md

 WAL failover uses a secondary disk to fail over WAL writes to when transient disk stalls occur.
 This limits the write impact to a few hundreds of milliseconds (the [failover threshold, which is configurable]()).
 Note that WAL failover **only preserves availability of writes**.
 If reads to the underlying storage are also stalled, operations that read and do not find data in the block cache or page cache will stall.

-## Creating and configuring a cluster to be ready for WAL Failover
+## Create and configure a cluster to be ready for WAL failover

 The steps to provision a cluster that has a single data store versus a multi-store cluster are slightly different.
 In this section, we will provide high-level instructions for setting up each of these configurations.
 We will use [GCE](https://cloud.google.com/compute/docs) as the environment.
 You will need to translate these instructions into the steps used by the deployment tools in your environment.